GEOSwift/GEOSwift/README.md

 ## Installation

 > **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
 > GEOS is a configure/install project licensed under LGPL 2.1: it is difficult to build for iOS and its compatibility with static linking is at least controversial.
-Use of GEOS.swift without CocoaPods and with a project targeting iOS 7, even if possible, is advised against.
+Use of GEOSwift without CocoaPods and with a project targeting iOS 7, even if possible, is advised against.

 ### CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
-To install GEOS.swift with CocoaPods:
+To install GEOSwift with CocoaPods:

-* Make sure CocoaPods is installed (GEOS.swift requires version 0.37 or greater).
+* Make sure CocoaPods is installed (GEOSwift requires version 0.37 or greater).

 * Update your `Podfile` to include the following:

 ```
 use_frameworks!
-pod 'GEOS.swift'
+pod 'GEOSwift'
 ```

 * Run `pod install`.